ikergarcia1996/Self-Driving-Car-in-Video-Games/README.md

 * Validation data: The best validation data (dev and test) are files of routes through the map driving different vehicles and driving in different weather conditions (including day/night).
 DO NOT USE as dev or test set random examples taken from the training set because they will be part of a sequence of similar data, that is, a high dev and test accuracy will correspond to an overfitted model.
 Note that we save the model that achieves the highest accuracy in the dev test.
-* Since the training data is generated recoding humans driving, each training file will store a sequence of continuous examples, that is, similar weather conditions, the same vehicle, a lot of similar training examples...
-To improve the robustness of the model it would be ideal to shuffle the entire training dataset.
-When you have a very big dataset shuffling all the examples can take many days or even weeks (+1TB data).
-An alternative is loading multiple random files (i.e. 5) during training and shuffling the examples of the loaded files.
-The parameter --num_load_files_training sets the number of files that will be loaded and shuffled.
-The higher the value, the higher RAM usage.

 This is an example of a command for training a small model taking into account all the described improvements.
 ```